AtomGraph/Web-Client/README.md

 Linked Data is a data integration technology based on the RDF data model.
 It is the first solution that can solve the information silo problems on a global scale and enable distributed generic Web applications.

-RDF data model is graph-shaped and has multiple syntaxes: both XML-based (RDF/XML) and plain-text (Turtle).
+RDF is a graph-shaped data model that identifies resources (nodes) with URIs.
+It has multiple syntaxes: both XML-based (RDF/XML) and plain-text (Turtle).
 [SPARQL 1.1](http://www.w3.org/TR/sparql11-query/) is the latest specification of the RDF query language, supported by most RDF databases, called triplestores.

 Read more about how Linked Data solves data integration: [Reinventing Web applications](../../wiki/Reinventing-Web-applications).